CACHE

 Join the CACHE Challenges!

-Calling all computational chemists and artificial intelligence (AI)-savvy scientists from academia, biotech and pharma to participate in the CACHE Challenges to predict small molecules (hits) that bind to disease-associated protein targets.
+Calling all computational chemists and artificial intelligence (AI)-savvy scientists from academia, biotech and pharma to participate in the CACHE Challenges to predict small molecules (hits) that bind to predefined disease-associated protein targets.
+In 2024, Conscience became the steward for the CACHE Challenges, which were originally launched by the SGC.

 Each CACHE Challenge will focus on a specific protein target of biological or pharmaceutical relevance.
 Participants will predict hits and CACHE will validate these hits experimentally.
 Each competition includes a hit-finding and a hit expansion round of prediction and experimental testing after which all data, including chemical structures, will be made publicly available without restrictions on use.